 The honours programme starts with a 10-week block research component, for which you need to be available.
 Any planned absences during this time needs to be explained in your cover letter.
 The programme starts on 1 November.
 You are required to be on campus for the first week.

-Students who meet the admission criteria (above) who wish to be considered for BPharm(Hons) should submit their application by 31 July, to the Research Administrator.
+Students who meet the admission criteria (above) who wish to be considered for BPharm(Hons) should submit their application by the 25th of July, to the Research Administrator.

 The application should consist of the following: